Rahyan/BedMeshVisualizer/README.md

 # BedMeshVisualizer
-Visualize your 3D Printer Bed.
+Visualize your 3D Printer Bed from Marlin's GZ9 command output.
 Helps for Levelling.